Skip to main content

 Workflow Action - Separate Messages and InMail Actions

-Previously, Messages and InMail were combined in a single action, which sometimes made it unclear which fields applied to which communication type.
-With this update, each now has its own dedicated action, providing greater clarity, control, and observability.
+Previously, a single "Send Message" action handled both regular messages and InMail, which made it unclear which fields applied to which communication type.
+Now each has its own action with a simplified field set.

 Workflow Action - ElevenLabs Voice Generation